How to protect your cosmetics brand from dupes

-Known for replicating viral beauty products, often with near-identical packaging and concepts, MCoBeauty sells at a fraction of the price, undercutting premium brands by 50% or more.
+The dupe economy is booming, and cosmetics brands are its biggest target.
+MCoBeauty has built a billion-dollar business by replicating viral beauty products with near-identical packaging and concepts, selling at a fraction of the price and undercutting premium brands by 50% or more.

-For beauty brands, this raises a crucial question: How do you protect your products from copycats?
+For beauty brands, this raises a crucial question: how do you protect your products from copycats?

 The answer lies in trade marks.